vogler75/winccua-mqtt-client/README.md

 The [Eclipse Paho JavaScript Client](https://eclipse.dev/paho/index.php?page=clients/js/index.php) is used in this Custom-Web-Control.

 ## Properties
 * BrokerUrl: Url to your MQTT Broker, for example ws://192.168.1.1:9001/mqtt
 * ClientId: MQTT Client Id
 * Connect: Connect to MQTT Broker if it is set to true
 * Debug: Some debug messages will be written to the browser console if set to true
 * Topics: List of topics to which you want to subscribe.
 Example: ["test/+/value", "motor/#"]
 * UseSSL: SSL connection will be used if set to true
+* Username: Username to connect to the MQTT broker
+* Password: Password to connect to the MQTT broker

 ## Events
 * onConnect: fired when the connection is created.